Why The Name “Red Barn”?

 For four years, this humble red barn was an incubator where our business truly began to blossom.
 We added multiple employees, created systems and processes, honed our marketing strategies, networked with other investors around the country … and grew into a legitimate house-flipping business.

-In 2011, our drafty little barn was busting at the seems and it was becoming apparent that we would need to find additional space.
+In 2011, our drafty little barn was bursting at the seams and it was becoming apparent that we would need to find additional space.
 We ended up finding some land and a warehouse right around the corner.
 We sold the house we had built along with the barn ….
 And even sold our goats at the time (yes, the buyers actually asked to include our goats with the sale).

 Luckily, we live and work right down the street from the old red barn and drive by it almost every day.
 It serves as a reminder of our humble beginnings.
 It also reminds us that hard work and persistence pays off.